-Historical perspectives on international

-policy towards health systems.
+Historical perspectives on international policy towards health systems.
 There are many agencies today, including WHO, the World Bank, and NGOs for whom health systems are a global health priority.
 However, for many low-income countries early experiences of development began as impositions during the colonial era.
-Since decolonisation, planning has led both to successes, where political will and resources have aligned, and failures. due to misplaced optimism and poor understanding.
+Since decolonisation, planning has led both to successes, where political will and resources have aligned, and failures, due to misplaced optimism and poor understanding.
 Staff at the Centre for History in Public Health are applying historical analyses to health systems.
-Wellcome Trust funded projects include: The politics of international health system metrics, 1924-2010 (Martin health system planning in post-colonial
+Wellcome Trust funded projects include: The politics of international health system metrics, 1924-2010 (Martin Gorsky, Chris Sirrs); the rise and fall of health system planning in post-colonial